 The Best Pumpkin Tortellini Soup with Chicken Sausage and Kale

-It’s fall in New England which can only mean two things: it’s pumpkin season, and it’s soup season.
-This Pumpkin Tortellini Soup is a comforting fall dish that is sure to become an instant favorite.
+This Pumpkin Tortellini Soup is a comforting fall dish that will surely become an instant favorite.
 Flavored with pumpkin and sage, this fall soup is hearty and perfect for dinner.
 If you’re cooking for more than two people, I suggest doubling the soup so that you get leftovers – it’s delicious the next day!
 If you are a fan of pumpkin recipes, try my pumpkin bolognese.

 pumpkin tortellini soup in a black bowl on a wooden table